According to David Dobson, genealogy research specialist, the first stop in searching for Scottish Ancestors should be the

 Old Parish Registers of the Church of Scotland, 1553-1854 and other church records.

 May I also refer you to www.scotlandspeople.gov.uk.
 According to Dobson it is the single most important source of Scottish

-I am an experienced Scottish genealogy researcher based in Livingston, near Edinburgh, with access to Register House,
+Alexander H. McDonald is an experienced Scottish genealogy researcher based in Livingston, near Edinburgh, with easy access

-the main depository of Scotlands records, and to other collections of historical material, many available nowhere else.
+to Register House, the main depository of Scotland’s records, and to other collections of Scottish historical material,

-As a qualified librarian with a degree in history and several years experience of carrying out family history research
+He is a qualified librarian with a degree in history and several years experience carrying out family history research

 on my own behalf and for friends, I have received positive feedback for my work and am now hoping to offer my services to

 others who would like to know more about their Scottish ancestors.

 By way of introduction, my name is Malcolm Gauld, the founder of Bon-Accord Genealogy and Probate Research, a company which